 The King Has Come

-100% of the sale of this original will go to Global Disciples,
+100% of the sale of this original went to Global Disciples,

 a worldwide ministry with headquarters in Lancaster, PA.